martinm43/stroman/README.md

 C/C++ Files

-missing_games - attempting to use the C/C++ API to access some of the information contained within the database (and learn some C++)
+Intention is to try and write some of the files (mcss, mcss_averages, and full ratings calculations) in C++

+1. missing_games
+Uses the C API of sqlite3 to run a query and print the results to screen.